dastanabeuov/ask/README.md

 - the author of the answer accepts the revision
 - the participant reviews the changes to the answer according to the accepted change

 * Ruby version - 2.6.3
 * Rails 5.2
+* PostgreSQL

 * System dependencies
   Keep track of the gems versions if something goes wrong at startup

-* Database
-  PostgreSQL

 * Database initialization
   db:create && db:migrate